Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Results

 \subsection{Benchmark Results}

-For each metric of interest, Figure \ref{fig:plots} plots the difference between the result obtained for the standard gate compilation and the remote CX gate compilation for each circuit.
+For each metric of interest, Figure~\ref{fig:plots} plots the difference between the result obtained for the standard gate compilation and the remote CX gate compilation for each circuit.
 A positive value indicates that the remote CX gate compilation achieved a lower value, and therefore improved on the result obtained using standard gates only.
 This improvement is observed for circuits with $10$ qubits or more, in both the standard CX gate counts and depths of the compiled circuits.
 The improvement scales with the size of the circuits, and in some cases reduces overheads by several orders of magnitude.
 The results for some familiar benchmark circuits are identified, and there is a clear separation between how different families of circuits performed under this model.
-The data shown in Figure \ref{fig:plots} is listed in Table \ref{tab:final_data}, along with the CX gate counts and depths for the original uncompiled benchmark circuits, as well as the number of remote CX gates used for each circuit.